 Lori Edwards has been an active PASS volunteer for 3 years and served as Program Director Allen Kinsel’s “right hand” on the Program Committee this year.
 She kept projects on track and on time, coordinating some 70 volunteers working on abstract and PowerPoint reviews, proofing, session scheduling, and more.
 In 2010, she was instrumental in organizing the nearly 200 PASS Summit 2010 technical sessions, worked on the Speaker Scorecard, and served on the 2010 Elections Review Committee.

-In 2009, two outstanding volunteers received the PASSion Award.
+2009 saw two outstanding volunteers received the PASSion Award, as well as the awarding of the first Lifetime Achievement PASSion Award.
 The International and North American Award Winners were:

-Charley Hanania was the winner of the International PASSion Award.
-Charley is a Sr. Database Specialist at Quality Software Solutions and leads the Swiss PASS Chapter.
+International PASSion Award winner: Charley Hanania.
+Charley Hanania is a Sr. Database Specialist at Quality Software Solutions and leads the Swiss PASS Chapter.
 As 2009 Organization Committee chair for the PASS European Conference, he managed the entire European PASS Conference and invested approximately 600+ hours to make it a success.The conference was a huge success, and as one of the nomination letters stated, "In the end, we had our first profitable year in our history—in the worst economy ever."

-Allen Kinsel was awarded the North American PASSion Award.
-Allen is a Lead Database Analyst at American National Insurance and has been a volunteering with PASS for 5 years.
+North American PASSion Award winner: Allen Kinsel.
+Allen Kinsel is a Lead Database Analyst at American National Insurance and has been a volunteering with PASS for 5 years.
 He was Program Manager on the Program Committee this year, and served on the Volunteer and Nomination committees.
 His role as Program Manager included selecting volunteers to form the abstract selection teams, compiling results, and working to get the Abstract Submission and Review sites ready.

 Past PASSion Award Winners